yyx990803/pod/README.md

 ### Simple Server Side Deployment Tool for Node.js

-OK simplifies the workflow of setting up, updating and managing Node.js apps on a Linux server.
+OK simplifies the workflow of setting up, updating and managing multiple Node.js apps on a single Linux server.
 Each project gets a bare Git repo that can be pushed to, and auto updates the working copy and restart the process with `forever` after a push.
 This is not on npm because it's probably a too personal use case and very premature.
 If you want to use it, simply clone it then `(sudo) npm link`.

 ## Prerequisites